myaxxxxx/pruning/README.md

 #### Speech Pre-trained Model

 1. We use Hubert model for speech pre-trained model for training.
 Before training, please download the [HuBERT-Base](https://dl.fbaipublicfiles.com/hubert/hubert_base_ls960.pt) model.

+### Acknowledgment

+We refer to the code of [Deltalm](https://github.com/microsoft/unilm/tree/master/deltalm).
+Thanks for their great contributions!